tsladecek/isv_package/README.md

 ```
 where the input should be a list of CNVs in a bed format, with columns: `chromosome`, `start (grch38)`, `end (grch38)` and `cnv_type`

-File where results should be saved (as a tab-separated table)
+Results will be saved in a tab separated file at path specified by user

 Optionally, use following flags:
 - **-p**: whether probabilities should be returned